-The policy language as it currently stands, if adopted, will seriously imperil academic freedom at your member institutions.
+While FIRE is grateful for the critical changes the Board has made to the proposed regulation thus far, the policy still poses significant threats to academic freedom and the First Amendment at your member institutions that require further revisions.
 FIRE thanks the Board of Governors for its attention to our concerns.
 Of course, we would be happy to discuss our concerns with the Board further at its convenience.